jamesbeltonIBM/record_data/README.md

 # record_data
-This is data that can be used for SQL Query exercises with IBM Cloud.
+This is data that can be used for SQL Query / Code Engine exercises with IBM Cloud.

 The data was sourced from